h2oai/h2o-3/h2o-docs/src/product/welcome.rst

             - name: H2O_NODE_EXPECTED_COUNT
               value: '3'

-Below are additional environment variables:
+The environment variables used are described below:

-- ``H2O_KUBERNETES_SERVICE_DNS`` - (Required) Specify the H2O Kubernetes Service DNS to enable H2O node discovery via DNS.
-This is crucial for the clustering to work.
+- ``H2O_KUBERNETES_SERVICE_DNS`` - **[MANDATORY]** Crucial for the clustering to work.
 The format usually follows the ``<service-name>.<project-name>.svc.cluster.local`` pattern.
-This must be modified to match the name of the headless service created.
+This setting enables H2O node discovery via DNS.
+It must be modified to match the name of the headless service created.
+Also, pay attention to the rest of the address.
+It must match the specifics of your Kubernetes implementation.
-- ``H2O_NODE_LOOKUP_TIMEOUT`` - (Optional) The node lookup constraint.
+- ``H2O_NODE_LOOKUP_TIMEOUT`` - **[OPTIONAL]** Node lookup constraint.
 Specify the time before the node lookup times out.
-(Defaults to 3 minutes.)
-- ``H2O_NODE_EXPECTED_COUNT`` - (Optional) The node lookup constraint.
+- ``H2O_NODE_EXPECTED_COUNT`` - **[OPTIONAL]** Node lookup constraint.
 This is the expected number of H2O pods to be discovered.
-(Defaults to 3.)
+- ``H2O_KUBERNETES_API_PORT`` - **[OPTIONAL]** Port for Kubernetes API checks to listen on.
+Defaults to 8080.

+If none of the optional lookup constraints are specified, a sensible default node lookup timeout will be set - currently defaults to 3 minutes.
+If any of the lookup constraints are defined, the H2O node lookup is terminated on whichever condition is met first.

+In the above example, ``'h2oai/h2o-open-source-k8s:latest'`` retrieves the latest build of the H2O Docker image.
+Replace ``latest`` with ``nightly`` to get the bleeding-edge Docker image with H2O inside.

+The documentation for the official H2O Docker images is available at the official `H2O Docker Hub page <https://hub.docker.com/r/h2oai/h2o-open-source-k8s>`__.

 Exposing the H2O Cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~